animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 - `@EnableAuth`: Enables GemFire's old authentication and authorization security model.
 (Deprecated.
-GemFire's new integrated security framework can be enabled on both clients and servers by using Spring Data for GemFire's `@EnableSecurity` annotation, as described in [Configuring Security](#configuring-security)".)
+GemFire's new integrated security framework can be enabled on both clients and servers by using Spring Data for VMware GemFire's `@EnableSecurity` annotation, as described in [Configuring Security](#configuring-security)".)

 - `@EnableAutoRegionLookup`: Not recommended.
 Essentially, this